Skip to Content Skip to Navigation

 ABOUT BREAST CANCER

-Breast cancer is the most commonly diagnosed cancer amongst women in Australia.
+Breast cancer is the second most commonly diagnosed cancer in Australia and the most common cancer among females.

-Its incidence is increasing – with 1 in 7 Australian women and about 1 in 500 Australian men expected to be diagnosed in their lifetime.
+Its incidence is increasing – with 1 in 7 women and about 1 in 550 men expected to be diagnosed in their lifetime.

-It’s progress to be proud of.
-But the job’s not done.
-9 Australians still lose their life to the disease every single day.
+It’s progress to be proud of but the job’s not done.
+Nine people in Australia still die every single day.

 Targeted, world-class research is the only way to stop women and men dying from breast cancer.
 By gaining a better understanding of how breast cancer tumours originate, grow and spread, we can save more lives.